 Montgomery Parks manages approximately 490 miles of streams that provide valuable wildlife habitat and recreational opportunities.
 As stewards of these aquatic resources, specialized staff apply and implement a wide variety of stream restoration practices that maximize ecological competency in Montgomery County’s most urbanized watersheds.

 As stormwater leaves roadways, parking lots, rooftops, etc. via pipes and then enters culverts and eventually streams, concentrated water erodes the areas beneath culverts and stream banks, compromising water quality.
 Stream restoration practices utilize natural materials such as rock, logs, and native plants to help slow down the stormwater flow, promote infiltration, improve floodplain connectivity, and restore the bends, pools, and rocky areas found in stable streams.
 Specialized equipment is used to establish the shape of the stream and to bring in needed materials.
 Restoring streams also help protect adjacent properties and public infrastructure by reducing stream bank erosion and restoring aquatic ecosystems.

 In addition to Parks, several entities regularly perform stream restoration projects on Parkland.
 They include the Montgomery County Department of Environmental Protection (DEP) and the Department of Transportation (DOT), Washington Suburban Sanitary Commission (WSSC), Maryland State Highway Administration (SHA), and others.
 Parks staff work closely with these agencies to minimize the impact stream restoration has on parkland.

-A list of projects in the area can be reviewed under the Stream Restoration Program webpage and the Environmental Restoration and Stormwater Outfall Infrastructure Rehabilitation Program webpage, or under the Parks Projects Directory.
+A list of projects in the area can be found under the Stream Restoration Program webpage, the Environmental Restoration and Stormwater Outfall Infrastructure Rehabilitation Program webpage, or under the Parks Projects Directory.